-Neurofeedback Can Pave the Way for Attachment/Dysregulation Disorders
+Neurofeedback Can Pave the Way for Healing Attachment/Trauma Dysregulation Disorder Symptoms

 You might be wondering how neurofeedback has a natural connection to supporting attachment and regulation disorders.
 I know I did when I was first searching for help with my attachment challenged children.
 As an Attachment Specialist and the Director of The Attach Place Center for Strengthening Relationships, I am pleased and overjoyed to report the success neurofeedback is having with softening the wounded, protected hearts of attachment challenged children, especially toward their parents.
 No kidding.

 One of the major issues facing attachment challenged children and their families is the almost impossible to repair emotion regulation disturbance within and between family members.
 Neurofeedback in Sacramento can collapse the resistance to emotional engagement, increase the acceptance of “no”, and further the embrace of rules and even reciprocal affection.
 Neurofeedback changes relationships every day, even when there may be little motivation to change at the start.

 Praise for Neurofeedback…